Workshop & Process

 The fabrication process has been all but abandoned for modern production and CAD manufacturing leaving craftsmanship of the individual jeweler as a rarity.

 The required training takes many years of dedicated practice.
-Our jewelers have trained with mentors, attended advanced workshops, graduated from collegiate metalsmithing programs, and collectively have antique pieces.
+Our jewelers have trained with mentors, attended advanced workshops, graduated from collegiate metalsmithing programs, and collectively handled thousands of antique pieces.
 We allow our jewelers the opportunity to use all of their existing knowledge and push them to explore new techniques with materials and ideas that stretch their creativity.

 All gold alloys are not the same.

-Once our metals are blended, bars of metal are made by pouring the molten metal into steel ingot molds.
+Once our metals are blended, bars are made by pouring the molten metal into steel ingot molds.
 By working the metal with forging techniques, the metal is strengthened and shaped.

 Ultimately, all of our parts are formed using these hardened bars of gold or platinum.
 This process is laborious but allows us to refine the details of each piece, allowing the most intricate work to remain strong enough to withstand modern wear.